IngallsLabUW/phobos/README.md

 | Isethionic Acid | 125 | 432 | HILIC  |  -1 | 124.99041, 100; 94.97973, 27.2  |
 | I126.904R4.8    | 127 | 288 | HILIC  |  -1 | 126.90401, 100; 85.03849, 1.4   |

-Experimental Data

 ------------------------------------------------------------------------

 ### Confidence Level 1

-In order to receive a confidence level 1 annotation, a mass feature must be compared to an authentic chemical standard using two independent and orthogonal data.
-Within the MARS project, a mass feature must match to a chemical standard by column, charge, mz, retention time, and fall below a user-defined ppm.
+In order to receive a Confidence Level 1 annotation, a mass feature must be compared to an authentic chemical standard using two independent and orthogonal checks.
+Within the MARS project, a mass feature must have a good match to a chemical standard by column, charge, mz, retention time, and fall below a user-defined ppm.

-The experimental data is compared to the theoretical data (the Ingalls Standards csv) for confidence level 1.
+The experimental data is compared to the theoretical data (the Ingalls Standards csv) for Confidence Level 1.
 A version of the theoretical data, modified for the phobos package, is included in the phobos example\_data/ subdirectory and can be imported using the read.csv(“example\_data/Example\_Theoretical\_Data.csv”) command.
 The complete Ingalls Standards csv is located on the [Ingalls Standards Github](https://github.com/IngallsLabUW/Ingalls_Standards/blob/master/Ingalls_Lab_Standards_NEW.csv) and can be downloaded for a more updated version.
-Like the experimental data, the theoretical data must be in a specific format before comparison. **TODO: Right now the github standards doesn’t include the MS2 data, it will once consensus is reached!**
+Like the experimental data, the theoretical data must be in the same specific format before comparison. **TODO: Right now the github standards doesn’t include the MS2 data, it will once consensus is reached!**